 Referred to: The Ways and Means Committee (Chairwoman Archer and Legislators Gerentine, Maio, Joseph Maloney, Petit, Rodriguez, and Ronk)

-WHEREAS, by Resolution No. 423 dated and duly adopted on the date hereof, the County Legislature of the County of Ulster, New York has amended Capital Project No. 529 for the purchase of buses for Ulster County Area Transit; and
+WHEREAS, by Resolution No. 384 dated and duly adopted on the date hereof, the County Legislature of the County of Ulster, New York has established Capital Project No. 548 for the reconstruction of the foundation at the County’s Department of Social Services Building for the Department of Public Works; and

-WHEREAS, said capital project, as proposed, has been determined to be a Type II Action which as such, such regulations state will not result in any significant adverse effect on the environment; and
+WHEREAS, the capital project hereinafter described, as proposed, has been determined to be a Type II Action pursuant to the regulations of the New York State Department of Environmental Conservation promulgated pursuant to the State Environmental Quality Review Act, which regulations state that Type II Actions will not have a significant effect on the environment; and

 WHEREAS, it is now desired to authorize the financing of such capital project; now, therefore be it

 RESOLVED, by the affirmative vote of not less than two-thirds of the total voting strength of the County Legislature of the County of Ulster, New York, as follows:

 Section 1.
 Preliminary engineering/design expenses in connection with the reconstruction of the foundation at the County’s Department of Social Services Building at Development Court in Kingston, New York, in and for the County of Ulster, New York, are hereby authorized at a maximum estimated cost of $31,000.00.

 Section 2.
 It is hereby determined that the plan for the financing of the aforesaid maximum estimated cost is by the issuance of $31,000.00 of bonds of the County hereby authorized to be issued therefor pursuant to the provisions of the Local Finance Law.